erf/error_or/README.md

 ## Features

-Alternative error handling by wrapping a function that might throw an error, into a function that returns `ErrorOr`.
+Alternative error handling by wrapping a function that may throw exceptions, in a function that handles these and returns an `ErrorOr`.

 Call the function that returns an `ErrorOr` without the try/catch and check if it `hasError` before calling `value`.

-Alternatively, pass the throwing function to `trySync` or `tryAsync`; it will handle the try/catch and return an `ErrorOr` with the result.
+Alternatively, wrap the throwing function using `ErrorOr.wrap` which will handle the try/catch and return an `ErrorOr` with the result.

 `ErrorOr` can be used for both async and synchronous functions.

 ## API

-Create a `ErrorOr` instance by calling one of its factory constructors `value` or `error`.
+Create an `ErrorOr` instance by calling one of its factory constructors `value` or `error`.

 Check `hasError` or `hasValue`, before calling `error` or `value`.
 If either is called without the proper check, a `ErrorOrTypeError` is thrown.

-The convenient functions `trySync` and `tryAsync`, does the try/catch for you given a throwing function.
+The convenient function `ErrorOr.wrap`, does the try/catch for you given a throwing function.

 ## Examples

-Async example which returns a `Future` with an `ErrorOr`
+Async example

 ```dart
 Future<ErrorOr<T>> asyncFuncWhichThrowsWrapper() async {